EditedCocktail/dbdpy/README.md

-# dbdpy
+# DBD package

-This is a discord bot designer package for python, discord server: https://discord.gg/M6RGKhsHRq
+The very easy in use bot creator, discord.py needed, all functions and help on [discord server](https://discord.gg/M6RGKhsHRq), package files on [Github](https://github.com/ArtemEDIT/dbdpy#dbdpy)